csci-1301/csci-1301.github.io/lectures/100_switch/readme.md

 - The computer knows which statements are included in each case because of the `break` keyword.
 For the "1" case, the block of statements starts after `case 1:` and ends with the `break;` after `monthAbbrev = "Jan";`

 <!--
-Commented out because C# doesn't actually support fall-through like every other language with a switch statement.
+Commented out because C# does not actually support fall-through like every other language with a switch statement.
 Still might be useful to discuss as a comparison with other languages like Java.

 - The importance of `break` (in languages other than C#)